Northampton Town F.C.: The Sixfields era

 In October 2015, HM Revenue and Customs issued the club with a winding-up petition over unpaid taxes.
 (See Sixfields Stadium) In February 2016, Northampton Town broke their club record of eight successive wins by beating Wycombe Wanderers 1–0, extending the winning run to nine.
 The 2015–16 season was successful and resulted in promotion to League One on 9 April.
 A draw at Exeter combined with Oxford United's defeat at home to Luton Town meant that they clinched the League Two championship a week later on 16 April.

 The Cobblers went on to play their first season in the third tier of English football since 2009.
 In the 2016–17 season, after a 5–0 defeat to Bristol Rovers, Rob Page was sacked and replaced with Justin Edinburgh.
-Northampton finished 16th, meaning that they would continue to play third tier football.
-They made it to the Third Round of the EFL Cup, where they lost to Manchester United.
+Northampton finished 16th, meaning that they would continue to play third-tier football.
+They made it to the third round of the EFL Cup, where they lost to Manchester United.
 On 26 June 2017 a 60% stake in Northampton Town was purchased by Chinese company 5uSport.
 The company indicated that they would invest in both the playing budget and stadium development.
 Although the investment was technically a takeover, Kelvin Thomas remained chairman and the two parties have acted in partnership since.

 On 4 September 2017, Jimmy Floyd Hasselbaink was appointed as manager on a three-year deal, replacing Justin Edinburgh who had been sacked after four losses from the start of the season.
 His first game was against Doncaster Rovers five days later, a home tie which ended in a 1–0 victory for Northampton Town.
-He was sacked on 2 April 2018 after Northampton Town went 9 games without a win and was replaced by Keith Curle.
-He had his contract extended in July 2020 for a further two years.
+He was sacked on 2 April 2018 after Northampton Town went nine games without a win and was replaced by Keith Curle.
+Curle had his contract extended in July 2020 for a further two years.

 On 29 June 2020, the club were promoted to League One after beating Exeter City 4–0 in the play-off final, despite a delay in the season due to the COVID-19 pandemic in the United Kingdom.
 This was Northampton's fourth EFL play-off final and it ended in victory, 23 seasons after their only other Wembley win for promotion.
-They made it to Wembley after a second leg comeback against Cheltenham Town, after the first leg at Sixfields Stadium they had trailed 2–0 and faced an uphill battle to progress to the play off final.
-However, in the second leg, Cobblers performed the turnaround by winning 3–0 away from home.
+They made it to Wembley following a second leg comeback against Cheltenham Town, after the first leg at Sixfields Stadium where they had trailed 2–0 and faced an uphill battle to progress to the play-off final.
+However, in the second leg, the Cobblers performed the turnaround by winning 3–0 away from home.
 However, Northampton were relegated back to League Two in their first season after finishing 22nd in the 2020–21 season.